 and churches around the province.

 The choir had a shortage of male voices for a year or two but in the last year a good number of new male members have joined.
-We have also been blessed with several new altos so we have now got a strong group of singers in all four sections.
+We have also been blessed with several new altos and sopranos so we have now got a strong group of singers in all four sections.
 The future of the Choir looks very bright.

 With the amalgamation of Cookstown, Magherafelt and Dungannon Districts into Mid-Ulster Council area, the twinning programme with Plerin-Sur-Mer came to an end in 2015, but the two choirs continued in contact and Plerin Chorale returned to Mid-Ulster in May of 2016, with the kind support of Mid-Ulster Council.
 We are delighted that the new Council will maintain the link for now.
 Hopefully they will maintain it indefintely.

 We are working at expanding our links with other choirs, and to that end we were delighted to welcome the Swift Singers from Essex, England, in May 2017.
-We look forward to calling with them before long!
+We look forward to returning the compliment in May 2018!

 So the history you have read is not a bad record for a collection of amateurs keeping up the long local tradition,

 and getting (and, let us hope, giving) much pleasure in the process.